Placeholder Image

 • but it's equally important that you pay off your credit cards in a timely manner.

-• it's better to avoid going into any sort of debt or having to use your credit card in the first place,
+• As much as possible, it's better to avoid going into any sort of debt or having to use your credit card in the first place.

-• but that simply isn't realistic for most Gen Zers and millennials.
+• But that simply isn't realistic for most Gen Zers and millennials.

 • So, I would encourage less spending on things you don't really need in the first place.

-• but then let it sit over the next couple days, and then think if you really need it.
+• Put things in your online shopping cart, but then let it sit over the next couple days, and then think if you really need it.

 • The less money you spend, whether it's yours or on credit, the better.

-• because my parents do not trust me to have a good credit score,
+• 'Cause my parents do not trust me to have a good credit score, but I need to build my own.

-When I hear the word credit, I think shopping.
+When I hear the word "credit", I think "shopping".

 Subtitles and vocabulary